quantbelt/jupyter-quant/README.md

 - Designed for [ephemeral](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers)
   containers.
 Relevant data for your environment will survive your container.
 - Optimized for size, it's a 2GB image vs 4GB for jupyter/scipy-notebook
-- Includes jedi language server and jupyterlab-lsp, black and isort.
+- Includes jedi language server, jupyterlab-lsp, black and isort.
 - It does NOT include conda/mamba.
 All packages are installed with pip under `~/.local/lib/python`.
 Which should be mounted in a dedicated volume to preserver your environment.